Joseph Lister: Extramural lecturing

 His first student was John Batty Tuke, in a class of nine or ten, mostly consisting of dressers.
 Within a week, twenty-three people had joined.
-In the next year, only eight folk turned up.
+In the next year, only eight people turned up.
 In the summer of 1858, Lister had the ignominious experience of reading his lecture to a single student, who arrived ten minutes late.
 Seven more students arrived later.

-His first lecture focused on the concept of surgery, stating a definition of disease that linked it to the Hippocratic Oath.
-He then explained that surgery could have more benefits than medicines, that could only comfort the patient at best.
+His first lecture focused on the concept of surgery, giving a definition of disease that linked it to the Hippocratic Oath.
+He then explained that surgery could have more benefits than medicine, which could only comfort the patient at best.
 He then explained the attributes a good surgeon should exhibit, before finishing the lecture by recommending Syme's book "Principles of Surgery".
 Lister completed 114 lectures that followed a standard syllabus.
-Lecture VII described his earliest experiment on inflammation when he put mustard on his arm and watched the results.
-Lecture IV to IX dealt with the circulation of blood.
+Lecture VII described his earliest experiment on inflammation, where he put mustard on his arm and watched the results.
+Lectures IV to IX dealt with the circulation of blood.
 Inflammation was discussed in lectures X to XIII.
 The second half of the course dealt with clinical surgery.
-For the last 4 days, he gave 2 lectures a day, in order to complete the event before his marriage, with the first course ending on 18 April 1856.
+For the last four days, he gave two lectures a day, to complete the event before his wedding, with the first course ending on 18 April 1856.
 In the summer of 1858, Lister started a second, completely separate course, where he lectured on surgical pathology and operative surgery.